 I currently practice from this location: The Ladbroke Grove Autism Centre which is run by the National Autistic society.

-With this kind of counselling, I work on 'VSee' which is similar to Skype, but fully confidential.
-I also use Skype as an alternative to VSee.
+With this kind of counselling, I work with Skype.
+I am also available on 'VSee' which is similar to Skype, but fully confidential.

 I offer mentoring to families and children who have (ASD) or associated difficulties.
 I can offer practical support in these sessions, such as recommendations of people and organisations they can contact, different forms of needs assessments, and up to date information on how the Autism Act is looked at on a local level (how local authorities are guided by the autism strategies of the Autism Act).
 As with my other counselling services, I can also give coping strategies and help to manage the condition.

 Additionally, I provide workshops and training to ‘service’ providers such as social workers and NHS professionals (see testimonial below), as well as people who have (ASD) and/or associated difficulties, and carers of people who have (ASD) and/or associated difficulties.

 "As part of our staff development programme Putneymead Group Medical Practice invited Mr Leslie Stanberry to give a presentation to the reception team to help them have a better understanding of the needs of our patients diagnosed with Asperger Syndrome.The session was pitched at just the right level for the audience and everything explained clearly and with passion by Leslie.
 He was able to get the receptionists to spend a moment in time in the shoes of a patient with Aspergers which I believe was something of a real eye opener for most.
 I feel the training was a great success and has helped the team to provide a better level of patient customer service generally as well as with the patients with specific conditions."

 Doug Kershaw, Operations Manager of Putneymead Group Medical Practice.